 When we pay attention, we focus on one thing and put other things out of our minds.
-For example, we listen to what someone’s saying, while ignoring other conversations and background noise in the room.
+For example, we listen to what someone is saying while ignoring other conversations and background noise in the room.

 Paying attention uses particular networks in the brain.
 It’s a skill that develops over time.
-To pay attention effectively, we need to be alert, so that we can sort out and put together the right information from our surroundings and put this information together.
+To pay attention well, we need to be alert.
+This allows us to sort out the right information from our surroundings and put this information together.

 Paying attention is a key skill for learning.
 For example, children need to pay attention to a teacher’s instructions to be sure they’re doing things the right way.
 Children also need to be able to keep their attention on tasks to be able to learn.

-Children with autism spectrum disorder (ASD) can find it really hard to focus on things that don’t interest them – for example, activities that involve shared attention, such as reading a book with a carer, doing a puzzle, or even walking safely across the road.
+Children with autism spectrum disorder (ASD) can find it really hard to focus on things that don’t interest them – for example, activities that involve shared attention, like reading a book with a carer, doing a puzzle, or even walking safely across the road.
 But they can keep their attention on things they like.
-For example, a child who’s keen on trains might be able to focus on this for a long time while she’s setting up her train tracks.
+For example, a child who’s keen on trains might be able to focus for a long time while he’s setting up his train tracks.

 Children with ASD quite often also have a diagnosis of attention deficit hyperactivity disorder (ADHD).

 When children have trouble paying attention, it can lead to problem behaviour.
-A child who’s not doing what he’s told might look like he’s deliberately behaving badly.
-For example, if a child rarely follows instructions, his parents could get frustrated and angry because it seems like he never listens.
-This could upset the child and lead to difficult behaviour such as tantrums.
+A child who isn’t doing what she’s told might look like she’s deliberately behaving badly.
+For example, if a child rarely follows instructions, her parents could get frustrated and angry because it seems like she never listens.
+This could upset the child and lead to difficult behaviour like tantrums.

-Children with ASD can learn to pay attention, and they can get better at it with practice.
-And play is one of the best ways to help them learn and develop this skill.
+Children with autism spectrum disorder (ASD) can learn to pay attention, and they can get better at it with practice.

-You can get started by choosing an activity that your child finds naturally interesting.
+You can get started by choosing activities that your child finds naturally interesting.
 For example, if your child loves playing ball games, you could use this as an activity that he does with other people.
-Rolling or throwing a ball together promotes attention, shared attention, social referencing and shared enjoyment.
-It’s a good idea to get rid of all distractions before you start on the activity – for example, turn off the radio, television, computer and phone.
+Rolling or throwing a ball together promotes attention and shared attention, social referencing and shared enjoyment.

 Also, short activities with definite ends or goals are good – for example, making a necklace using two beads and a piece of string.
 You can put on the first bead together, and then let your child put on the second one.
 The task gets finished quickly, and you can reward your child with lots of praise.
 You can gradually increase your child’s attention by building up from a two-bead necklace to one with more beads.

-- Try to limit the number of words you use – for example, you might say, ‘Match the shape’ instead of ‘I want you to put the shapes together so that they match’.
+- Limit the number of words you use – for example, you might say, ‘Match the shape’ instead of ‘I want you to put the shapes together so that they match’.

-- Repeating key words can help your child focus – for example, ‘Ball’, ‘Roll the ball’, ‘Catch the ball’, ‘Kick the ball’.
+- Repeat key words to help your child focus – for example, ‘Ball’, ‘Roll the ball’, ‘Catch the ball’, ‘Kick the ball’.

 - When your child makes a sound or says a word, repeat it back to her.
 This can develop ongoing interactions and develop your child’s increased attention to you.

-- Comment as you and your child are working on the task.
+- Talk as you and your child are playing.
 When you talk about what your child is doing, ask questions and give suggestions.
-This can encourage him to keep focused for longer.
+This can encourage your child to keep focused for longer.

-To help your child keep her attention on the task, you can use modelling and hand-over-hand help to do the activity together.
-For example, you could put a bead on the string and then take your child’s hand and help her put a bead on.
-Praise your child when she finishes the activity.
+To help your child keep his attention on the task, you can use modelling and hand-over-hand help to do the activity together.
+For example, you could put a bead on the string and then take your child’s hand and help him put a bead on.
+Praise your child when he finishes the activity.